Hormone replacement therapy and menopause: What you need to know about HRT

 Close up of HRT pillsImage source, Getty Images

-Oestrogen has many roles - it helps regulate menstrual cycles, contributes to bone strength and influences the temperature of our skin.
-As oestrogen levels become unstable, people can experience a range of symptoms, such as hot flushes, night sweats, anxiety and joint pain.
+As levels become unstable, women can experience a range of symptoms, such as hot flushes, night sweats, anxiety and joint pain.

-Women who take it generally don't stay on it forever, just to help with the menopausal transition, and many of those say it made a big difference to their wellbeing.
-HRT can also have some additional benefits, such as helping to prevent bone loss and fractures.
-For women under 60, it may also offer some protection against heart disease.
+Those who take it generally don't stay on it forever, just to help with the menopausal transition, and many patients say it made a big difference to their wellbeing.

-You may hear of other potential benefits too - like protecting brain health and improving skin and hair - but so far the evidence for this is limited.
+You may hear of other potential benefits too - like protecting brain health and improving skin and hair - but so far, the evidence for this is limited.

-The core ingredient is oestrogen but one of the most common forms is combined HRT, where oestrogen is given alongside a synthetic version of the hormone progesterone.
 Adding progesterone helps protect the lining of the womb as oestrogen on its own can sometimes increase the chance of womb cancer.

-Most HRT medication works throughout the body, but treatments like Gina 10 are used vaginally to relieve symptoms in that area.
+Most HRT medication works throughout the body, but topical treatments like Gina 10 are used vaginally to relieve symptoms in that area.

 This minimises the amount of oestrogen absorbed by other parts of the body, but means those treatments don't relieve other symptoms like hot flushes.